wallacedaniel/act-on-react/README.md

 Hi Team,

-Thanks for your consideration for the role!
+Thanks for your consideration in the role!

 Run yarn in both the root folder and client folder to install the necessary dependencies.